patofloyd/project-components/README.md

 ## Folders

 ### Docs
-Add a markdown for your component that will be visible in the documentation for the styleuide.
-[Here is an example](https://spc-component-library.herokuapp.com/docs/spc_testfile.html).
+Add a markdown for your component that will be visible in the documentation naviagtion for the styleuide here, if it's specific documentation for the component only it's suggested that you put it in the viem-folder (see below).

 ### Icons
 SVG icons goes here.
 Components that not uses any icons can skip this folder.